 Finding a solid used MPV that fits your needs can be tricky in a market flooded with choices, but the Toyota Alphard and Nissan Serena are two excellent contenders.
 Between features, specs, prices and fuel efficiency, what sets them apart from each other?
 Let’s dive right in with a Toyota Alphard vs. Nissan Serena car comparison showdown.

-Toyota Alphard vs Nissan Serena Quick Comparison
+Toyota Alphard and Nissan Serena Side-by-Side Matchup

 Before going into further detail, here is a quick, brief chart of the important comparison points we will be reviewing.
 Continue reading below for more in-depth information.